TheVishnuKumar/Flashm/README.md

        src="https://raw.githubusercontent.com/TheVishnuKumar/Flashm/master/Flashm%20Process.jpg">
 </div>

 As described in the diagram, Because every apex call is first checked in the Flashm memory.
-If a prmosis is found in the Flashm memory then it returns from the here instead of goinf to the server.
+If a promise is found in the Flashm memory then it returns from the here instead of going to the server.

 Features
 -------------
-- Super fast as it uses the Flashm memory to store the promises and return data if needed instead of making server call.
+- Superfast as it uses the Flashm memory to store the promises and return data if needed instead of making the server call.
-- You have control to erase cell, block and entire Flashm memory.
+- You have control to erase the cell, block, and entire Flashm memory.
 - If Flashm memory contains data and apex call is requested then it can be used without network as well.
-Ex: Can be used at Kiosks where app have limited searches.
+Ex: Can be used at Kiosks where the app has limited searches and no network sometimes.
 - Reduce the Server load.
-Provide more lightning to your lightning app.
+Provide more lighting to your lightning app.

 Considerations and Limitation
 -------------
 - Don't use when dealing with large data.
 - Don't use to commit/DML to the server.
-Must be used to retirve the data from server.
+Must be used to retrieve the data from the server.
 - Take care while naming the Block address.
-Dont use same name for two different kind of Apex methods.
+Don't use the same name for two different kinds of Apex methods.
-- Shold use flushCell in catch statements.
-So in case of error, Flashm dont store the error.
-In next call it tries a server call to retieve success result.
+- Should use flushCell in catch statements.
+So in case of error, Flashm doesn't store the error.
+In the next call, it tries a server call to retrieve success result.
 - Should not be used with cacheable methods.

 Documentation
 -------------
-**Flashm:** Using is Flashm is very simple as you dont need to get worried when the promises get resolved.
+**Flashm:** Using Flashm is very simple as you don't need to get worried when the promises get resolved and syntaxes are very simple.
 Flashm has four methods.

 Methods
 ----------
-1. **invoke**: This method is the entry point to Flashm and call the Apex methods.
-It has 4 parameters.
+1. **invoke**: This method is the entry point to Flashm and calls the Apex methods.
+It has 4 parameters.<br/>
-A: Block Address: Dont use same name for two different kind of Apex methods.
-For exm: Dont use getAccount as block address for getAccount() and getContact() apex methods.
-As it will store promise of first called method and then return this one only.
+A: Block Address: Don't use the same name for two different kinds of Apex methods.
+Ex: Don't use getAccount as block address for getAccount() and getContact() apex methods.
+As it will store promise of first called method and then return this one only.<br/>
-B: Apex Method: The name of apex method which is imported.
+B: Apex Method: The name of the apex method which is imported.<br/>
-C: Parameters: (Optional) Pass the paramteter as you want in @AuraEnabled method.
+C: Parameters: (Optional) Pass the parameters as you want in @AuraEnabled method.<br/>
 D: Force Refresh: (Optional) Accept a boolean value.
 Default is false.
-If passed true then it always make server call instead of checking from the Flashm memomry.
+If passed true then it always makes the server call instead of checking from the Flashm memory.<br/>

 ```javascript
 //Importing apex method